 By the end of three years of your initial investment, you will own 1,069.55 shares of X stock.
 That puts the value of your initial $20,000 at $28,471 – a profit of $8,471 in just three years.
 The longer you keep reinvesting your dividends, the faster the rate of growth of your wealth will be.
 Compounding returns can work wonders in the long run.

-Of course, this is an ideal scenario where the income-generating asset continues to thrive, and it continues to pay you dividends reliably.
+Of course, this is an ideal scenario where the income-generating asset continues to thrive and continues to pay you dividends reliably.
 The stock market is not as stable in reality, and the numbers can move up and down.
 However, the overall returns through compounding can be more substantial than through holding cash.

 Should You Reinvest Dividends?

 I think several situations can make it more viable for you to enroll for Questrade DRIP and begin reinvesting your dividends:

 - Retirement Planning: Investing in DRIP is ideal for retirement planning and other long-term financial goals.
 It can help you accrue massive wealth in the long run so you can save more than enough for a comfortable retirement fund.